syncfusion-content/windowsforms-docs/WindowsForms/NumericUpDown/Border-Settings.md

 ---
 layout: post
-title: Border-Settings | WindowsForms | Syncfusion
+title: Border Settings in Windows Forms NumericUpDown control | Syncfusion
-description: border settings
+description: Learn about Border Settings support in Syncfusion Windows Forms NumericUpDown (NumericUpDownExt) control and more details.
 platform: WindowsForms
 control: EditorsPackage
 documentation: ug
 ---

-# Border Settings
+# Border Settings in Windows Forms NumericUpDown (NumericUpDownExt)

 This section discusses the Border Settings of the NumericUpDownExt control.